Support » Pololu AVR Programming Quick Start Guide » 3. Programming in Windows with Microchip Studio »

 Additionally, if you are using the Pololu USB AVR Programmer, there should be a “Pololu USB Devices” list with an entry for the programmer.

-Next, you will need to configure Atmel Studio to use the programmer.
-Open Atmel Studio, make sure your programmer is connected to your computer via USB, and then select Add target… from the Tools menu.
+Next, you will need to configure Microchip Studio to use the programmer.
+Open Microchip Studio, make sure your programmer is connected to your computer via USB, and then select Add target… from the Tools menu.
 For the tool, select “STK500”.
 For the serial port, select the COM port that has been assigned to the programmer’s programming port.
 Finally, click Apply.